AdobeDocs/journey-optimizer.en/help/ajo-home.md

 >[!TAB AI Assistant in Journey optimizer - Content Accelerator]

-Immerse yourself in a hands-on experience with our interactive demo, designed to let you explore its features firsthand and fully understand its capabilities.
+Immerse yourself in a hands-on experience with our live feature preview, designed to let you explore its features firsthand and fully understand its capabilities.
 [![learn more](using/assets/do-not-localize/learn-more-button.svg)](https://experienceleague.adobe.com/en/apps/journey-optimizer/ai-assistant-content-accelerator)

 >[!TAB Reporting with Customer Journey Analytics (Beta)]